UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Detailed Results Overview

 Training a global, fine-grained \textit{GeoFM} for location representations is often infeasible due to computational and data limitations.
 A third important use case for such models is zero-shot generalization to entirely unseen regions.
 Since coordinate encodings do not generalize well to locations outside the training distribution, the model is provided only with non-coordinate modalities at inference time, using the same multimodal evaluation setup as described in Section~\ref{main:multimodal}.
 Table~\ref{app:results_out_region} presents results for linear probing on cities that were completely held out during training.
 To ensure that no model has been exposed to these regions, we evaluate only models trained on the PP2-M dataset while explicitly excluding the selected cities from the training set.

 \textit{UrbanFusion} outperforms all other methods, ranking first on 5 out of 6 tasks for linear probing.
 The closest competitor is \textit{GAIR}, which achieves the best performance on one task.
-Both models clearly outperform unimodal baselines such as \textit{SatCLIP} and \textit{GeoCLIP}, demonstrating the advantages of multimodal representation learning for geographic generalization.
+Both models clearly outperform baselines with fewer modalities such as \textit{SatCLIP} and \textit{GeoCLIP}, demonstrating the advantages of multimodal representation learning for geographic generalization.
 A similar pattern is observed for MLP results, where \textit{UrbanFusion} achieves the highest performance on most tasks.

 Table~\ref{app:results_out_region_pp} provides detailed results for the Place Pulse 2.0 Urban Perception task, where \textit{UrbanFusion} achieves the strongest performance.
 Tables~\ref{app:results_out_region_zip}, \ref{app:results_out_region_zip_mlp}, and \ref{app:results_out_region_zip_modalities} present detailed results for ZIP Code-level tasks, in which \textit{GAIR} outperforms all other methods for linear probing.
 Interestingly, for MLP models, raw coordinates yield the best results.
 This may be explained by the small number of input dimensions, which can reduce the risk of overfitting in downstream learners, despite extensive hyperparameter tuning.
 In contrast, some higher-capacity models exhibit extremely poor fits for specific tasks and random seeds, as shown in Table~\ref{app:results_out_region_zip_mlp}.